sjbylo/aba/README.md

    - An x86 RHEL 8/9 or Fedora (e.g. VM) with internet access, typically on a laptop.
    - Clone or download this Git repository (https://github.com/sjbylo/aba.git) to any location in your home directory.
    - Download and store the Red Hat registry pull secret to `~/.pull-secret.json` (a pull secret can be downloaded from https://console.redhat.com/openshift/install/pull-secret).
-   - Install required RPMs listed in `templates/rpms-external.txt` (or let Aba use dnf to install).
+   - Install required RPMs listed in `templates/rpms-external.txt` (or, if dnf is configured, let Aba use dnf to install the packages).
    - Run `sudo dnf update` to ensure all packages are up to date (optional).
-   - Password-less `sudo` access is highly recommended.
+   - Sudo root access is required.
+Password-less sudo access is recommended.

 - **Internal Bastion**
    - A RHEL 9 VM or host within your private, air-gapped network.
-   - Install required RPMs as listed in `templates/rpms-internal.txt` (or let Aba use dnf to install, if available).
+   - Install required RPMs as listed in `templates/rpms-internal.txt` (or, if dnf is configured, let Aba use dnf to install the packages).
-   - Password-less `sudo` access is highly recommended.
+   - Sudo root access is required.
+Password-less sudo access is recommended.

 ### Partially Disconnected Prerequisites